 I am Deaf

 I’ve been writing a lot about what it means to be Deaf and how to include us.
 You can read about that here.
 I’ve got a free online Auslan (Australian sign language) course, with weekly bite-sized lessons of around ten signs each.
-If you’d like to learn, you can sign up here.
+If you’d like to learn, you can find that here.

 After being a circus performer for many years, I discovered marionettes in Guatemala.
 This led to me creating The Grimstones, a gothic puppet show which toured nationally and internationally for years.
 When publishers Allen and Unwin saw the show, they commissioned me to write a series of books based on The Grimstones.
 The books are available in my shop and can also be found in or ordered from bookstores across Australia, New Zealand, the United Kingdom and United States.
 They have also been translated into Finnish and are available in Finland.